Shortcut to this page: ntrllog.netlify.app/quantum

 `abs(a)=+sqrt(a^2)`

 As we've seen, we can represent complex numbers as ordered pairs.
-This naturally lends itself to being graphable on a plane.
+This naturally leads to the idea of them being graphable on a plane.

 For example, the complex number `2+3i` would look like